tayyabshahid7/RideTo/README.md

+To install everything needed for development

+yarn install

+To run the different apps:

+yarn start - runs the shcools dashboard

+APP=rideto yarn start  - runs the rideto main front end

+APP=widget yarn start  - runs the widget front end for schools

+Don forget to set the env variables on .env.local file  on the root folder.
+You need to create the .env.local file as this file will only be used on your local machine for dev purposes

+Normally you will need the following env vars:

+REACT_APP_REST_API_BASE_URL=http://localhost:8000/
+STRIPE_WIDGET_SECRET_KEY=[stripe TEST secret key] STRIPE_WIDGET_PUBLIC_KEY=[stripe TEST public key] REACT_APP_MAPBOX_KEY=[your mapbox public key] <-- you can get this key by registering on the mapbox site

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>